 Use of Cabinets

-NetDocuments Basic account includes one shared Cabinet by default.
-Customers may purchase the Enterprise NetDocuments account and have ability to create additional shared Cabinets as necessary by contacting a NetDocuments representative.
+A NetDocuments account includes one shared cabinet by default.
 NetDocuments Enterprise Administrators may create additional cabinets as needed.

 A cabinet with all standard options.
 These include the ability to edit documents and utilize the various options related to those documents and have full-text indexing of documents.